Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data

-Our contributions are summarized as follows. \begin{itemize} \item We formalize active perception as a non-Markovian decision process, which moves beyond reactive sensing by modeling perception as an intentional act driven by mutual information gain and decision branching, providing a systematic taxonomy for visual exploration. \item We introduce a method to distill exploratory priors from large-scale human egocentric datasets.
-By aligning human and robot coordination in a unified egocentric action space, we enable the transfer of human-like ``act-sense-act" strategies to robot platforms. \item We propose CoMe-VLA, featuring a dual-track memory system and a cognitive auxiliary head.
-This enables the robot to maintain environmental awareness across long horizons and autonomously trigger sub-task transitions. \item Extensive experiments on a wheel-based humanoid demonstrate emergent active perception behaviors and robustness to dynamic perturbations.
-Our results show that human priors significantly reduce the requirement for robot-specific demonstrations while maintaining high success rates in complex, unconstrained environments. \end{itemize}
+\item We introduce a method to distill exploratory priors from large-scale human egocentric datasets.
+By aligning human and robot coordination in a unified egocentric action space, we enable the transfer of human-like "act-sense-act" strategies to robot platforms.

+\item We propose CoMe-VLA, featuring a dual-track memory system and a cognitive auxiliary head.
+This enables the robot to maintain environmental awareness across long horizons and autonomously trigger sub-task transitions.

+\item Extensive experiments on a wheel-based humanoid demonstrate emergent active perception behaviors and robustness to dynamic perturbations.
+Our results show that human priors significantly reduce the requirement for robot-specific demonstrations while maintaining high success rates in complex, unconstrained environments.